sujeilyfonseca/rogue-cloud-interactive-session/README.md

    * [Install Docker Desktop on Mac](https://docs.docker.com/docker-for-mac/install/)
      * Mac hardware 2010 or newel model
      * macOS 10.12 or newel version
-     * 4GB or more RAM
+     * 4GB or more of RAM
    * [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/)
      System Requirements:
      * Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later)
-     * Hyper-V and Containers Windows features must be enabled
      * For Docker on Windows 10 Home, there is a different process to install Docker.
 However, due to its complexity, during the session, students with this operating system will be provided with an alternative procedure.
    * [Install Docker Compose on Linux](https://docs.docker.com/compose/install/)
 3. Install [Eclipse IDE for Java EE Developers](https://www.eclipse.org/downloads/packages/release/) or [Visual Studio Code](https://code.visualstudio.com/download) with [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)